na-na-hi/renget/archive/2ia7a.md

 Observations: She cannot sustain her possesion from long periods of time, so should she cross into our world, a strike team is to confront her until her time is up.
 If she's into our world, consider all rooms compromised as they could host spiders.
 Only God-Killer weapons above B classification are able to harm her

 Name: Ookami Mio
-Ability:  Horologium
+Ability:  "Horologium"
 Description: Ookami Mio is a Kemono with Wolf features and an envoy of the star deities.
 Her ability allows her to divine the future and predict outcomes, altough she is not able to peek multiple years into the future.
 She's calm and friendly, and shows no ill will to humanity.
 All of the privileges mentioned to Shirakami Fubuki are applied to her.
 Danger Level: Non-Combatant
 Observations: The cosmos deities do not care about humanity, but insulting them by harming their diviner is a bad idea.
 She's weak while consulting the stars, so even non combatants could take her out

 Name: Nekomata Okayu
-Ability: Okayu is a Cat
+Ability: "Okayu is a Cat"
 Description: Nekomata Okayu is a reincarnated Nekomata and not a Kemono with Cat traits.
 Her ability in itself, is what allowed her to reincarnate after her death as a cat.
 She lives in the facilities and personnel is allowed to pet her
-Danger Level:  Null
+Danger Level:  Non-Combatant
 Observations: While Okayu acts like a cat, she can and SHOULD consent to anything she's asked to.
 Getting Beat up by Korone is your punishment.
 Okayu has inherited the same weaknesses as us humans, so she's easily dealt with

 Name: Inugami Korone
-Ability: Dog!
+Ability: "Dog!"
 Description: Similar to Okayu, Korone is a reincarnated dog who managed to adopt a humanoid form thanks to the prayers of her old owner.
 She lives in the facilities and is authorized to beat up personnel missbehaving, but is generally friendly
 Danger Level: F
 Observations: Korone doesnt seem to like fetching stuff, but she does like running around.
 Despite her ability to box, Korone doesnt hold a candle to combat-trained personal

 Name: Usada Pekora
-Ability: Rabbit Pouch
+Ability: "Rabbit Pouch"
 Description: Despite her claims, Pekora isnt royalty nor is she an alien and she's just a Rabbit-Kemono playing a character.
 Her ability allows her to produce virtually anything from the pouch in her dress.
 She is to be monitored, seeing as she's not particularly enthusiastic about leaving facilities
 Danger Level: B
 Observations: When confronted, Pekora rarely decides to fight and is clearly a coward, however she's still capable of major destruction.
 A sniper bullet will deal with her easily enough.

 Name: Hoshou Marine
-Ability: Set Sail!
+Ability: "Set Sail! "
 Description: Originally a member of the organization, she came across a treasure chest that sucked her into a world.
 Once she was back, her memories and personality were altered and she's now a pirate.
 Her ability allows her to summon a pirate ship, with its own ghost crew, that can navigate on any terrain.
 When she's on the ship, she's surprisingly capable
 Danger Level: C
 Observations: Despite her potential ability to breach containment, Hoshou Marine is cowardly and hedonistic and she cares little of conflict.
 She is allowed to roam the seas as long as she's monitored by one of our satellites.
 Sinking her ship or taking her out should suffice if she ever goes rogue

 Name: Shiranui Flare
-Ability: Smile & Go!
+Ability: "Smile & Go!"
 Description: Shiranui Flare was accidentally brought into our world by a mistake of Aki Rosenthal.
 She is a half Elf who has the ability to summon twin guns with limitless ammo.
 These guns can change their properties of the bullets should she desire.
 Shiranui Flare harbors no ill will to humanity and has come to think of the earth as her new home.
 Thanks to her otherwordly constituion, she's several times faster,stronger and durable than humans
 Danger Level: Null
 Observations: Both her and Shirogane Noel are loyal to the organization, and are allowed free roaming through the world.
 Poison will easily deal with her

 Name: Shirogane Noel
-Ability: Critical Mass
+Ability: "Critical Mass"
 Description: Shirogane Noel was accidentally brought into our world by a mistake of Aki Rosenthal.
 She's a superhuman fighter with the ability to inflict ''Critcal Damage'', meaning that any hit dealt to a enemy's weakpoint (or one that breaks their battle stance) will deal devastating damage.
 Shirogane Noel harbors no ill will to humanity and has come to think of the earth as her new home.
 Thanks to her otherwordly constitution, she's several times stronger than any super human in the organization
 Danger Level: Null
 Observations: Both her And Shiranui Flare are loyal to the organization, and are allowed free roaming through the world.
 Poison will easily deal with her